sourcenetwork/orbis-rs/bin/cli-tool/README.md

 ### PRE - Start a Proxy Re-Encryption Session

 Perform proxy re-encryption to encrypt a secret for a reader using a ring public key from DKG.
+This command performs a complete workflow:
+1. Encrypts the plaintext secret to the ring public key
+2. Sends the encrypted secret to the PRE service for re-encryption
+3. Decrypts the re-encrypted secret using the reader's secret key

 **Basic Usage:**
 ```bash